UNIVERSAL-IT-SYSTEMS/wof-nodebot-client/README.md

 # WoF Server and Client

+_For more information read our [docs](http://ms-iot.github.io/windows-on-fridges)_

 ## Node socket client that controls the Galileo
-* Client takes instructions from server and controls the hardware with Johnny-Five.
+Client takes instructions from [server](https://github.com/ms-iot/wof-nodebot-server) and controls the hardware with Johnny-Five.

 ## Setup
 To set up your Galileo see the [documentation](http://ms-iot.github.io/windows-on-fridges/nodebot/building).
 These docs will explain how to build the physical robot with Galileo.

-To build server run:
+To install project dependencies run
 ```
 npm install
 ```
-This will install all necessary packages to the node_modules folder.

 In order for Johnny-Five to work line 485 in node_modules/lib/board.js must be commented out.
+If this line isn't commented out the server will throw an exception when you try to run it.
 ```
 message[color],
 ```
-If this line isn't commented out the server will throw an exception when you try to run it.

 Then in client.js change galileoIP to your hostname or IP address
 ```